kis-global/spring-boot-rest-api-helpers/README.md

 - for each of the Rest API resources create an interface `XYZRepository` that extends `BaseRepository<XYZ,KeyType>`
 - for each of the Rest API resources create a class `XYZController` annotated with `@RestController`

-for more examples see/run the integration tests
+for more examples see/run the integration tests with `mvn -Dtest=filterByTests test`

-## Previous Versions

-This repo used to be called `react-admin-java-rest` and it was used to provide the needed building blocks for building a real backend API like that can give responses to the above requests in conjuction with react-admin/admin-on-rest (used here together: https://github.com/zifnab87/admin-on-rest-demo-java-rest).
-Since the time of their first incarnation, it seemed obvious that those API helpers were useful outside of the react-admin REST API realm, so the name `spring-boot-rest-api-helpers` was given.

-## Fully working example (outdated)
+## Fully working example

-For an example of how it can be used along admin-on-rest there is a fork of [admin-on-rest-demo](https://github.com/marmelab/admin-on-rest-demo) that is fully working and uses [react-admin-java-rest](https://github.com/zifnab87/react-admin-java-rest)
+For an example of how it can be used along with admin-on-rest (predecessor of [React Admin](https://marmelab.com/react-admin/)), see [react-admin-demo-java-rest](https://github.com/zifnab87/react-admin-demo-java-rest)

-Fully Working Fork of admin-on-rest-demo: [react-admin-demo-java-rest](https://github.com/zifnab87/react-admin-demo-java-rest)